JetBrains/space-kotlin-sdk/README.md

 The Space API client provides several extension methods that can be used to authenticate and work with Space:

 * `SpaceHttpClient.withServiceAccountTokenSource` — Supports the [Client Credentials Flow](https://www.jetbrains.com/help/space/client-credentials.html).
-This is typically used by a Service Account that acts on behalf of itself.
+This is typically used by a Space application that acts on behalf of itself.
 * `SpaceHttpClient.withPermanentToken` — Uses a bearer token obtained using [other flows](https://www.jetbrains.com/help/space/oauth-2-0-authorization.html), or a [personal token](https://www.jetbrains.com/help/space/personal-tokens.html).
 This is typically used by applications that act on behalf of a user.
 * `SpaceHttpClient.withCallContext` — Allows integrating other token sources.
 The `ExpiringTokenSource` can be used to implement the [Refresh Token Flow](https://www.jetbrains.com/help/space/refresh-token.html).